Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{Well locations in Egg model, blue ones are injection, the red producers}(\#fig:eggbase)
 \end{figure}

-The 3D model has eight water injectors and four producers wells shown in Figure \@ref(fig:eggbase).
-The has a geological realizations of patterns of highly permeable channels which are described by 100 equi-probable geological realizations, three of which are illustrated in left side of Figure \@ref(fig:combine).[@hong2017].

-Relative permeabilities and the associated fractional flow curve of the model have shown in right side of Figure \@ref(fig:combine) .All the wells are vertical and completed in all seven layers.
-Capillary pressure is ignored.
+Relative permeabilities and the associated fractional flow curve of the model have shown in right side of Figure \@ref(fig:combine).
+All the wells are vertical and completed in all seven layers.
 The reservoir rock is assumed to be incompressible.
-The model has a life-cycle of 10 years.
-Here, the injection rate to be maiintaned over life-cycle of reservoir is going to be optimized.
-Thus, given eight injection wellls, the optimizatijon workflow has the eight dimnetions.However, the optimization in not unbounded, the water can be adjusted from 0 to 100 m3/day, making the box-constrain optimization.
+The production from the reservoir has  life-cycle of 10 years, as it was suggested in [@jansen2014].
+Here, the injection rate to be maintained over life-cycle of reservoir is going to be optimized.
+Thus, given eight injection wells, the optimization workflow has the eight dimention Meaning, what is the optimum injection rate for eight injector wells, for whole 10 year period of reservoir production.
+However, the optimization in not unbounded, the water can be adjusted from 0 to 100 m3/day, imposing a box-constrain on the optimization problem.
 The injectors are operated with no pressure constraint, and the producers are under a minimal BHP of 395 bars without rate constraint.

 \begin{figure}